 The study has focused on its objective to observe the deposit mobilization position of commercial banks.
-As the study is more objective and is made for the fulfillment of academic requirement, it posses numbers of limitations.
+As the study is more objective and prepared for the fulfillment of academic requirement; it posses numbers of limitations.
 Some specific limitations are as follows:

-The research work will be made on the basis of latest four years' data from fiscal year 2005 to 2009.
-6 months time is a limit for the study.
-Simple statistical and financial tools are used for the analysis.
-Study is made mainly on the basis of secondary data only.
+- a) The research work will be made on the basis of latest four years data from the fiscal year 2005 to 2009. - b) The whole study is based on secondary data and accuracy depends upon the information provided by the organization. - c) The study lacks in time and other resources as well. - d) Only two banks are covered for the study. - e) Simple statistical and financial tools are used for the analysis.